olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Information on literature linked to the sequences or genome of the strain.
+Descrizione del campo: Information on literature linked to the sequences or genome of the strain.
 Do not include here literature linked to the identification and properties of the\
 strain.
 Include identifiers linking to a separate literature sheet in the same file.\
 For publications indexed by Pubmed or having an official DOI number, collections should provide the relative identifiers, respectively PMIDs and DOIs.